maged909/windows-php-switcher-gui/README.md

 i'm here using php in my xampp folder but you can point to wherever you have the php

 # Config Notes
-- each php version must have selection and path
+- each php version must have path
-- selection must be unique for each php version
+- path and name must be unique for each php version
 - path must be a valid absolute path to the php folder not file and cannot contain ";"